 THE ART OF PHOTOGRAPHY

-Award-winning artist/photographer, Gail Mancuso, captures the unique pulse, silhouettes and reflections of the urban landscape, the female form and pop culture.
-With a discerning eye for color, balance and composition, she utilizes materials uncommon to traditional photography, including paint, torn papers, glass and fabric, along with digital imaging techniques, to subtly blur the boundary between photography and painterly impressions.
+Through her lens, award-winning artist Gail Mancuso captures the ubiquitous but often overlooked silhouettes and reflections of the urban landscape, as well as the nuance, beauty and strength of the female form.
+With a discerning eye for color, balance and composition, she utilizes materials uncommon to traditional photography, including paint, torn papers, glass and fabric, along with digital imaging to subtly blur the boundary between photography and painterly impressions.

 In her evolving abstract compositions, she uses the art of photography as a medium of experimentation.
 She often uses fragments of photographs together with other artistic elements to explore and develop ideas.
 Her diverse process is influenced by an ever-evolving aesthetic, which often leads to reinventing something new from its original context, lending a different perspective to the familiar.

-Gail has been featured in various media, including World Art Dubai, Michigan Avenue and Chicago Woman Magazines, Voyage Chicago, Splash and on television with NBC Universal’s “Chicago Justice.”
+Gail has been featured in various media, including World Art Dubai, Michigan Avenue, Modern Luxury and Chicago Woman Magazines, Inside Artists, Splash and on television with NBC Universal’s “Chicago Justice.”

 Photography awakens a world of exploration for me.
-The instantaneous captures within a given moment of time, quenches an internal urge and continues to arouse my creative sensibilities.
-I call the city my studio, and with its unlimited creative possibilities, I am able to gather much of my photographic inventory, as I walk the streets, camera in hand.
-Additionally, through experimental processes, traditional photography has expanded and evolved my vision and been a catalyst to express the medium in new and atypical ways.
+The instantaneous capture within a given moment of time, satisfies a continuous urge to scan my environment to seek out the next shot.
+I call the city my studio, and with its unlimited possibilities, I am able to gather much of my photographic inventory, as I walk the streets, camera in hand.
+Additionally, through experimental processes, traditional photography has been a catalyst to express the medium in new and atypical ways.

 When I’m creating, it's all about the flow, the interplay of color, shadow and light and the emotional response to my emerging composition.
 Very often, the way a project starts is vastly different from the way it ends.
-As an artist, it is always my desire that viewers make a personal connection with my work, as I feel that the gravitation to art is not only visceral, but informed through the eyes of spiritual observation.
+As an artist, it is always my hope that viewers make a personal connection with my work, as I feel that the allure of art is not only visceral, but informed through the eyes of spiritual observation.